osbox68/Repo/03-AR-Database/01-DB-Design-and-SQL/04-Interacting-with-code/README.md

 rows = db.execute(query)
 ```

-You'll notice that your text editor understand Heredoc and the syntax highlighting is actually SQL inside the Ruby file!
+You'll notice that your text editor understands Heredoc and the syntax highlighting is actually SQL inside the Ruby file!

 ## Resources